cmdelaserna/press-freedom/README.md

 - Use json file for all future work

 Data transformations
-- Select columns to keep, rename columns
+- Rename columns
 - Encode categorical data for ML analysis
-- Function: return a dataset with data only from a specific country
+- Function for basic visualization: plot data from a specific country

-ML -
-- Goal: to classify data every month by buckets, according to risk profile
-- Use this classification to predict risk for current month
-- Separate dataset into training, test, validate

-Ideas:
-- Create aggregated value for fatalities, other events?
+K-Clustering
+- Tested k-clustering for all countries at once (2010 - 2019).
+Lacks specificity.
+- Next step: cluster date from one country.
+- Create function to cluster data independently from one coutry at once?